3 Employee Benefits Trends Your Company Should Invest In

 Generation Z job seekers expect their employers to provide an attractive benefits package.
 Do you know which offerings Gen Z candidates want the most and which ones aren’t as important?
+Take a look at the most recent trends in employee benefits.

-The 2019 Yello Recruiting Study asked Generation Z, millennial and Generation X job seekers to rank 13* employee benefit offerings in order of preference.
-Here are Generation Z’s top-three favorites (and least favorites):
+The 2019 Yello Recruiting Study asked Generation Z, millennial, and Generation X job seekers to rank 13* employee benefit offerings in order of preference.
+Here are Generation Z’s top three favorites (and least favorites):

 Which Benefits Does Generation Z Want Most?